Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions

-Now by definition of public node, any two nodes in the same infoset share the same public node, and for a nonterminal node $h \in C^-$, $C$ by definition contains both $h$ and all its children.
+Now by definition of public state, any two nodes in the same infoset share the same public state, and for a nonterminal node $h \in U^\cabove$, $U$ by definition contains both $h$ and all its children.
 Therefore, every constraint is contained in some bag.
-Finally, every node in the game tree appears in at most two bags $C$ and $B$, where $B$ is the parent of $C$ in the tree decomposition, and these are connected by an edge.
-We have thus checked all the required properties of a tree decomposition, so we are done. \end{proof} Therefore, it remains only to construct the sets $X_{C}$ of locally feasible solutions on each $C$, and bound their sizes.
+Finally, every node in the game tree appears in at most two bags $U$ and $U'$, where $U'$ is the parent of $U$ in the tree decomposition, and these are connected by an edge.
+We have thus checked all the required properties of a tree decomposition, so we are done. \end{proof} Therefore, it remains only to construct the sets $X_U$ of locally feasible solutions on each $U$, and bound their sizes.
 The tree structure of $\mc J_\pmax$ is the {\em public tree} for the team. and an example can be found in \Cref{fi:example}.

-\Cref{al:local-feasible} enumerates the locally feasible sets $X_{C}$ in each bag $C \in \mc J_\pmax$.
-It has runtime $O(W\sum_{C \in \mc J_\pmax} \abs{X_{C}})$, where $W$ is the treewidth\footnote{The degree of any bag $C$ in the decomposition is at most $\abs{C} \le W+1$, because each child of $C$ must contain a disjoint subset of $C^+$, so this is the same $W$ as in \Cref{se:dependency-graphs}, up a to constant factor.} and a straightforward induction shows that it is correct.

-Chaining together \Cref{al:local-feasible} and \Cref{al:generic-tree-decomposition-constraints} to obtain a description of both players' polytopes $\X$ and $\Y$, and solving the resulting bilinear saddle-point problem by dualizing the inner minimization and using linear programming, we obtain: \begin{theorem}[Main Theorem] Team correlated equilibria in extensive-form team games can be computed via a linear program of size
+\Cref{al:local-feasible} enumerates the locally feasible sets $X_U$ in each bag $U \in \mc J_\pmax$ iteratively starting from the root.
+It has runtime $O(W\sum_{U \in \mc J_\pmax} \abs{X_U})$, where $W$ is the treewidth\footnote{The degree of any bag $U$ in the decomposition is at most $\abs{U} \le W+1$, because each child of $U$ must contain a disjoint subset of $U^\cbelow$, so in \Cref{le:jtt-csp} we have $D = O(W)$ and we can therefore ignore $D$.} and a straightforward induction shows that it is correct.
+Therefore, chaining together \Cref{al:local-feasible} and \eqref{eq:generic-tree-decomposition-constraints} to obtain a description of both players' polytopes $\X$ and $\Y$, and solving the resulting bilinear saddle-point problem by dualizing the inner minimization and using linear programming, we obtain: \begin{theorem}[Main Theorem] Team correlated equilibria in extensive-form team games can be computed via a linear program of size

 \end{theorem}